-(ii) Government is accountable to its people.
+- The Government is answerable to the people.

 Q4.
 What was the suffrage movement?
 What did it accomplish?

 - Women and the poor have had to fight for participation in government all over Europe and USA.
 During the first world war, it got strengthened and known as the suffrage movement.

-It gave a right to vote to the America women in 1920 and women in the UK got to vote on the same terms as men in 1928.
+- It gave a right to vote to the America women in 1920 and women in the UK got to vote on the same terms as men in 1928.

 Q5.
 Gandhiji strongly believed that every adult in India should be given the right to vote.
 However, a few people don’t share his views.
 They feel that illiterate people, who are mainly poor, should not be given the right to vote.
 What do you think?
 Do you think this would be a form of discrimination?
 Give five points to support your view and share these with the class.

 Ans: Yes, it would be a form of discrimination on the basis of education.
 Five points to support my view:

-(i) These people will not able to participate in the Government and hence feel neglected from the society.
+- These people will not able to participate in the Government and hence feel neglected from the society.

-(ii) People from all classes fought for independence and these rights thus everyone should be treated equally.
+- People from all classes fought for independence and these rights thus everyone should be treated equally.

-(iii) People are not illiterate or poor by their choice.
+- People are not illiterate or poor by their choice.

-(iv) Every adult should be given the right to vote according to the Universal Adult Franchise.
+- Every adult should be given the right to vote according to the Universal Adult Franchise.

-(v) It will conflict the idea of the right to equality of Democracy.
+- It will conflict the idea of the right to equality of Democracy.